DeanLemans/deanlemans.github.io/content/00-raw/clippings/noKYC Only.md

 - Come after you for tax liabilities
 - Generally know more about you than they should

-We get it, auto DCA from a Bitcoin only company makes ‘stacking sats’ super simple and easy.
-We aren’t saying these companies are bad actors, far from it.
+We get it, auto DCA from a Bitcoin only company makes 'stacking sats' super simple and easy.
+We aren't saying these companies are bad actors, far from it.
 We merely want you to think about what you have to give up or risk for this simplicity.
 Read on and come to your own conclusion…

 ---